SterlingPeet/MoonRobot/README.md

 There is only one demo app, due to time constraints for building multiple apps in time for the live demo.

 <!--- Explain each app in use with bullet points --->

+## Building the cFS Project

+Some effort was put into attempting to run a native ``cmake`` build, but as of currently it does not work.
+The cFE build system calls ``cmake`` from within ``make`` from within ``cmake``, which seems to break some core assumptions about how build folders are laid out.
+In effort to make the build process simple, we have included the sample ``Makefile`` in the root folder, to remove the extra step of copying it around.

+To build the project on the Raspberry Pi, or a suitably compatible ARM build host, run the following commands:

+    make SIMULATION=native prep
+    make
+    make install

+This will result in a build folder, where the necessary artifacts are located in:

+    ./build/exe/cpu1/

+If you have built locally on the Pi, you can ``cd`` into this directory and run the cFS executable ``./core-cpu1``.
+If you built on a build host, you must copy everything within the ``cpu1`` folder to the Pi, and then execute on the Pi.